Nomad Podcast

 Dave Tomlinson - The Bad Christian’s Guide to Prayer (N331)

 Dave Tomlinson joins us to reflect on his faith journey and how his evolving understanding of God has profoundly reshaped his approach to prayer.
 He explores the idea that prayer is for everyone, regardless of belief, advocating for the "democratisation" of prayer and sacraments.
 For Dave, these spiritual practices aren't confined to religious rituals but can be found in everyday moments, accessible to all.
 He invites us to reconsider the role of prayer in our lives, as a universal expression of connection and reflection.
 After the interview Nomad hosts Tim Nash and Nick Thorley reflect on Dave’s understanding of prayer, and wonder if it has a place in their own evolving faith.
-Interview starts at 14m 50s Books, quotes, links → The creation of Nomad's thoughtful, wonderfully ad-free content is entirely funded by our equally thoughtful, wonderful listeners.
-Supporting us gives access to Nomad's online communities through the Beloved Listener Lounge, Enneagram Lounge and Nomad Book Club - as well as bonus content like Nomad Contemplations, Therapeutic Reflections and Nomad Revisited.
-If you'd like to join our lovely supporters head to our Patreon Page to donate and you may even be rewarded with a pen or Beloved Listener mug!
-If you're hoping to connect with others who are more local, you can also take a look at our Listener Map or join our Nomad Gathering Facebook page.
-Additionally, we share listener's stories on our blog, all with the hope of facilitating understanding, connection and supportive relationships.
+Interview starts at 14m 50s Books, quotes, links → The creation of Nomad’s thoughtful, ad-free content is entirely funded by our equally thoughtful and wonderful listeners.
+By supporting us, you gain access to Nomad’s online spaces—like the Beloved Listener Lounge, Enneagram Lounge, and Book Club—as well as bonus episodes such as Nomad Contemplations, Therapeutic Reflections, and Nomad Revisited.
+If you’d like to join our lovely community of supporters, head over to our Patreon page.
+You might even be rewarded with a Nomad pen or our coveted Beloved Listener mug!
+If a monthly commitment isn’t possible right now, a one-off donation is always deeply appreciated—you can do that here.
+Looking to connect with others nearby?
+Check out the Listener Map or join our Nomad Gathering Facebook group.
+And if you're up for sharing your own story, we regularly post reflections from listeners on our blog—all with the hope of fostering deeper understanding, connection and supportive relationships.
+If you'd like to share your story on the blog, contact us for more information here.

 Oct 10, 2024 • 1h 35min